Cornwall has a lot of Late Bronze Age hoards.

 Similarly, one of two hoards from St. Erth – let’s call it St. Erth 1 to avoid confusion – contains a winged axe, and 4kg of ingots.
 Presumably these ingots represent accumulations of raw material, rather than waste; certainly from a purely economic perspective, there’s nothing wrong with the metal.

-In traditional nomenclature, these sorts of hoards have been regarded as ‘Founder’s’ hoards – that is deposits/stores of metal for travelling blacksmiths.
+Traditionally, these sorts of hoards have been regarded as ‘Founder’s’ hoards – that is deposits/stores of metal for travelling blacksmiths.
 This theory has never quite sat right with me because if they were stores, intended for retrieval, why were so many never retrieved?
 While on a fragment-to-fragment basis, ingots aren’t too thrilling, the mass accumulation of them is certainly a fascinating phenomenon.
 But I digress… back to Cornish hoards!

 Other hoards from Cornwall include the second hoard from St. Erth (St. Erth 2), and two hoards from the parish of Breage (Breage 1 and Breage 2).
 The St. Erth hoards offer a particularly interesting case study as two hoards were metal-detected from the same field at about the same time, along with two pieces of gold.
 St. Erth 1, as I have already mentioned, consists of an axe and ingots, while St. Erth 2 contains four refitting pieces of a Ewart Park sword (which inspired the replica made with Neil Burridge), fragments of another sword, a socketed gouge and possibly hog’s back knife, as well as 1½kg of ingots and some casting waste.